deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 	* Customizer: exclude some incompatible themes.
 Example: "Experon".
 	* Yoast SEO: version 4.1 support.

-= 1.7.6 =

-* FIXED:
-	* Customizer: exclude the `Static Front Page` section fields from WPGlobus.
-	* Core: apply the `wpglobus_disabled_entities` filter on the array of entities returned for load tabs, scripts, styles.
-* ADDED:
-	* Settings: new section for a custom Javascript code to be embedded in the footer.

-= 1.7.5 =

-* ADDED:
-	* Media: Title is now multilingual.
-* FIXED:
-	* List of WPGlobus Plugins: display plugin info correctly if WP admin language is not one of the languages used on the `wpglobus.com` website.

-= 1.7.4 =

-* FIXED:
-	* Media: incorrect script filename.
-Reported by `@tokkonopapa`.

-= 1.7.3 =

-* FIXED:
-	* Various code improvements related to WP47, Yoast, and our premium add-ons.
-See the  detailed log on [GitHub](https://github.com/WPGlobus/WPGlobus/commits/develop).
-* ADDED:
-	* Media: multilingual caption, description and `ALT` text.

-= 1.7.2 =

-* FIXED:
-	* Ignore WP 4.7's service post types `custom_css` and `customize_changeset` in the WPGlobus Settings and Customizer.
-* ADDED:
-	* Yoast SEO Premium: support multiple keywords for the default language.

-= 1.7.1 =

-* FIXED:
-	* Incorrect handing of WordPress version 4.6.2 when loading admin JS.

-= 1.7.0 =

-* FIXED:
-	* Several additions and changes related to WordPress 4.7.

 = Earlier versions =

 * [See the complete changelog here](https://github.com/WPGlobus/WPGlobus/blob/master/CHANGELOG.md)